marselyne/DSB7_Pandas/README.md

 * You should not leave any additional files in your directory other than those explicitly specified in the subject.
 It is recommended that you modify your .gitignore to avoid any accidents.
+* Your solution must be in your GIT repository for evaluation.
+Always push only to the develop branch!
+The master branch will be ignored.
+Work in the src directory.
 * When you need to get precise output in your programs, it is forbidden to display a precalculated output instead of performing the exercise correctly.
 * Have a question?
 Ask your neighbor on the right.
 If that fails, try your neighbor